PaysanCorrezien/BusyGit/readme.md

 - [ ] Handle HTTPS repositories and SSH-less configurations ( bypass git.config ?)
 - [ ] Refactor codebase
 - [ ] Use JSONC for config to support in-file documentation
+- [ ] FIX dump default to config file if not present to guide
 - [ ] Fix command palette color updates in settings file
+- [ ] Add $env variable support
 - [ ] Add configurable key bindings with Vim-style navigation
   - Support k/j, Ctrl-n/Ctrl-p, Ctrl-d/Ctrl-u for logs
-- [ ] Add loading animation during refresh operations
+- [x] Add loading animation during refresh operations
 - [ ] Enhance UI/UX
 - [ ] Add confiurable log level ( and only logs depending on this level)
 - [ ] Add support for logpath settings ( and store default not on `~/.config`